The Thinking Behind China's Quarantines ... And (Illegal) Village Blockades

 "So we have them under 24-hour supervision now," says a village guard.
 "They can't leave."

-Asked if he's worried that food will be in short supply, the guard says he's not concerned.
-Residents inside largely depend on their own farmland for sustenance, he said.
+Asked whether he's worried that food will be in short supply, the guard says residents largely depend on their own farmland for sustenance.
 Other villagers had the same viewpoint.

 Notices posted online show similar measures are being implemented in villages across Jiangxi, which shares a border with Hubei province, where the virus was first identified.
-Villagers across China are blocking roads with whatever they have on hand, including boulders, large tractors, and wooden spears.
+Villagers across China are blocking roads with whatever they have on hand, including boulders, large tractors and wooden spears.
 Some even dug up the village's asphalt road to thwart visitors in provinces adjacent to Hubei, such as Henan.
 Anyi County, just north of Nanchang, said Sunday it was sealing off another cluster of villages to "resolutely curb the spread of the epidemic."

 "After seeing videos of villages shutting themselves off and experiencing it in my own village, I believe that quarantines in rural places could be more humane and be improved," a woman who drove to her ancestral home in Shandong province wrote in a well-known Chinese newspaper.

-Nor are these rural quarantines legal.
-China's public security chief underscored in a press conference Tuesday afternoon that destroying roads and setting up unauthorized roadblocks are illegal, urging police across the country to enforce traffic regulations.
+These rural quarantines are not legal.
+China's public security chief underscored in a press conference Tuesday afternoon that destroying roads and setting up unauthorized roadblocks are illegal and urged police across the country to enforce traffic regulations.

 As for the official quarantine efforts, researchers believe they have the potential to help — but also raise questions about how they're carried out.

-"Rather than too little, too late, I believe better late than never," says Brandon Brown, a professor at the University of California Riverside School of Medicine who was himself quarantined in a Singapore dorm during the SARS outbreak.
+"Rather than too little, too late, I believe better late than never," says Brandon Brown, a professor at the University of California Riverside School of Medicine who was quarantined in a Singapore dorm during the SARS outbreak.

 "If there are approximately 5,000 people infected with the novel coronavirus in mainland China, then quarantine measures can still be useful even if done at a late stage.
 The benefit is to prevent the further spread of infection.
 The risk is how the quarantine is done, if people comply and if important resources are cut off from the regions under quarantine.